Sichuan Hot Pot

 As a signature meal of Chongqing and Sichuan cuisine, and one of the most popular Chinese food, Sichuan hot pot is a delicious and fun way to enjoy a variety of ingredients cooked in a flavorful broth.
 Diners choose their own selection of meat and vegetables and dip them into the boiling pot at their table.

-The ingredients for hot pots of different styles mainly include beef, mutton, seafood, and vegetables.
+The ingredients for China hot pots of different styles mainly include beef, mutton, seafood, and vegetables.
 The stock used in Cantonese hotpot is light in taste, while the Sichuan hotpot features hot and spicy stock, which enhances the flavor of the meat and vegetables.

 A special spice known as huā jiāo (also known as "flower pepper" or Sichuan Pepper, or Prickly Ash) is added to the Sichuan hot pot.
 Combined with spicy ingredients like chili, it creates a sensation on the tongue that is both spicy and slightly numbing, almost like carbonated beverages.